 [0x0-0xa90a9].org.eclipse.eclipse[4265]: JavaVM FATAL: Failed to load the jvm library.

-To resolve the issue, I edited /Applications/eclipse/Eclipse.app/Contents/Info.plist, and uncommented this line:
+To resolve the issue, I edited /Applications/eclipse/Eclipse.app/Contents/Info.plist

 /System/Library/Frameworks/JavaVM.framework/Versions/1.5.0/Commands/java